FranMiralles/Scripts/README.md

-# JavaPrograms
+# Scripts
-Some programs using Java
+Some scripts, solutions and programmes.